realityexpander/PhunwareHW/README.md

    could get it completely dialed-in given a bit more time and effort.
 The spec did not go into deep detail on this point.
 * The debugger sometimes quits for no reason.
 Had to restart it many times.
 * Managing various version of libraries.
+* Really want to create a custom transition to keep the circular reveal effect, but it looks at first glance that would require several hours of work... maybe 2.0?
 * Various little gotchas normal to Android app development.

 I like working with retrofit and picasso.
 BUT there must be a better way to do transitions...